 - the internal affairs of the company in Chapter 11 are governed by the laws of the jurisdiction in which the company is organised;

-- immediately and automatically upon filing a Chapter 11 petition, a broad stay prevents creditor action worldwide and the termination of contracts during the Chapter 11 case in any jurisdiction, even those contracts that expressly give counterparties termination rights upon an insolvency filing;
+- immediately and automatically upon filing a Chapter 11 petition, a broad worldwide stay prevents creditor enforcement action and the termination of contracts during the Chapter 11 case in any jurisdiction, even those contracts that expressly give counterparties termination rights upon an insolvency filing;

-- to run its business, the company may borrow money and incur debts on a basis that is senior to its old debts, ignoring restrictive covenants;
+- to run its business, the company may borrow money and incur debts after a Chapter 11 filing on a basis that is senior to its old debts, ignoring restrictive covenants;

 - the debtor may undertake avoidance actions under state and federal law in an attempt to claw back value for the benefit of the estate;

 - the debtor can sell assets free and clear of claims and encumbrances, using the power of the court to provide clean title to purchasers;

 - the debtor can assume, assign or reject certain contracts with material unperformed obligations as a means of restructuring its operations;

 - at the end of a successful reorganisation, debts are discharged and the board and management are exculpated from liabilities relating to the restructuring;